-The Bid cum Application Form is liable to be rejected if the above instructions, as applicable, are not complied with.
+The Bid cum Application Form was liable to be rejected if the above instructions, as applicable, were not complied with.

-For helpline details of the BRLM pursuant to the the SEBI ICDR Master Circular, see "General Information - Book Running Lead Manager" on page 76.
+For helpline details of the BRLM pursuant to the SEBI ICDR Master Circular, see "General Information - Book Running Lead Manager" on page 76.